MCP

 githubTokenNoGitHub token for operations without GitHub App installation

-prNumbersNoPR numbers to test — triggers AI test plan generation from PR changes (requires githubRepo)
+prNumbersNoPR numbers to test — triggers AI test plan generation from PR changes (requires githubRepos)

-issueNumbersNoIssue numbers to test — triggers AI test plan generation from issues (requires githubRepo)
+issueNumbersNoIssue numbers to test — triggers AI test plan generation from issues (requires githubRepos)

 checkTestabilityNoReject job early if AI determines it’s not testable (default: true when prNumbers/issueNumbers provided)

-*projectId is required unless organizationId + githubRepo are provided for auto-creation.
+*projectId is required unless organizationId + githubRepos are provided for auto-creation.

 Either url+description, template, or prNumbers/issueNumbers is needed to define what to test.